mihna123/mihna123.github.io/_posts/2025-06-04-lets-build-conways-game-of-life.md

 # The end result

 Feels good when you finish a project like this.
+Play the game on [github pages](https://mihna123.github.io/game-of-life){:target="_blank"}
-You can check out the result below and if you want a full source code, go to the [github link](https://www.github.com/mihna123/game-of-life){:target="_blank"}.
+or check out the result below and if you want the full source code, go to the [github link](https://www.github.com/mihna123/game-of-life){:target="_blank"}.

 <p align="center">